CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

-# Lab 01: Migrate Linux Servers from Hyper-V to Azure

-### Estimated duration: 45 minutes

-## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs
+# Exercise 01: Migrating Applications and Data Using Microsoft Services, Azure Migrate, and the Azure Hybrid Benefit

+### Estimated duration: 3 Hours

+## Overview

+In this exercise, you will migrate an on-premises Linux VM and database to Azure using Azure Migrate, Azure Site Recovery, and the Azure Hybrid Benefit.
+You'll walk through the key steps of discovery, replication, networking, and final migration—gaining hands-on experience with Microsoft's end-to-end migration tools.

 ## Lab objectives
 In this exercise, you will complete the following tasks: